- What is ISO 9001:2015?

 There are many ways that Essential Oils can be used.
 The following are the most common ways:

-Inhalation: Inhalation is one of the quickest ways to experience the therapeutic benefits of Essential Oils.
+Inhalation: Inhalation is one of the quickest ways to experience the benefits of Essential Oils.
 This method is reputed to be highly beneficial for comforting individuals with respiratory ailments; however, persons with asthma or epilepsy should avoid inhaling Essential Oils.

 Hot/Cold Compress: Compresses are an effective way to apply Essential Oils directly to the topical areas where they are needed the most.

 We have had direct buying relationships with ethical producers around the world for nearly 20 years.
 Our buyers regularly visit their facilities and have the products tested by credible third-party laboratories.
 We have now purchased our own Gas Chromatograph machine to set up a sophisticated laboratory on site, enabling us to better protect and evaluate our quality.
-New Directions Aromatics continues to improve in this area and is committed to selling the best quality therapeutic Essential Oils and Raw Materials at market-leading prices.
+New Directions Aromatics continues to improve in this area and is committed to selling the best quality Essential Oils at market-leading prices.

 Can your oils be ingested?